This blog may contain affiliate links. Read our disclosure policy for more info.

 The first time I hiked Roy’s Peak it took me a little under 2 hours to reach the viewpoint.
 I was excited as hell and also racing up so that I didn’t miss the sunrise.
 At a steady pace, it usually takes me around 2.5 hours.

 This viewpoint is considered to be the most Instagrammable place in all of New Zealand, and it’s easy to see why!
-In recent years, Instagram has made Roy’s Peak incredibly popular, and it has sadly a few negative impacts on the trail.
+In recent years, Instagram has made the peak incredibly popular, and it has sadly a few negative impacts on the trail.
 In fact, sometimes there is a line that forms at the famous viewpoint for photos.
 But to me, the views are stunning and worth the wait.

 If you arrive at this viewpoint sometime during the day, then you’re definitely going to have to line up to get a photo.
 I know it’s crazy, but this is the reality of the hike now.
 To avoid this, hike up at sunrise!